Einstein predicted that light from distant stars when seen at the edge of the sun would appear to bend slightly.

 Energy in the hot dense core of a star, or a supermassive black hole, as the body spins, might it be focused as with gravitational lensing, and condensed into matter?

 Imagine wave energy being forced by a huge gravity well to bend, as Einstein famously predicted, but not just at the Sun's edge.
 Imagine in the core of the Milky Way a black hole the weight of fifty billion suns, like the one in the centre of many galaxies.

-Galaxies like these Blue Nuggets must have been the standard at the beginning of the expansion of the universe since they are only seen at the very limits of our telescopes' powers.
+Galaxies like these Blue Nuggets may have been the standard primitive form at the beginning of the expansion of the universe since they are only seen at the very limits of our telescopes' powers.
 Light speed retards our ability to see current views of objects so far away in spacetime.